kuzzleio/kuzzle/doc/2/guides/introduction/what-is-kuzzle/index.md

 ### Kourou

-Kourou is a command line interface that facilitates development with Kuzzle.
+Kourou is a command line interface that speeds up development with Kuzzle.

-It can be used in particular to execute any API action or even code snippets directly.
+It can be used to execute any API action or even code snippets directly.

 [See Kourou on Gitub](https://github.com/kuzzleio/kourou)